folio-org/kitfox-github/gh-app-webhook-listener/README.md

 This is a generic webhook listener that can be adapted for various use cases:

-1. **Different GitHub Events**: Modify the webhook handler to process different event types
+1. **Different GitHub Events**: Modify the events configuration to process different event types
-2. **Custom Workflows**: Update the workflow orchestrator to trigger your specific workflows
+2. **Custom Workflows**: Update the event mappings to trigger your specific workflows
-3. **Additional Processing**: Add custom logic in the services layer
+3. **Additional Processing**: Add custom logic in the Lambda functions
 4. **Multiple Apps**: Deploy multiple instances with different `app_name` values

 ## Examples